aws/aws-sdk-go-v2/content/en/docs/migrating/_index.md

 ---
 title: "Migrating to the AWS SDK for Go V2"
 linkTitle: "Migrating"
-description: "How to migrate to the AWS SDK for Go V2 from AWS SDK for Go."
+description: "How to migrate to the AWS SDK for Go V2 from AWS SDK for Go V1."
 ---

 ## Minimum Go Version

 The {{% alias sdk-go %}} requires a minimum version of Go 1.15.
 Migration from AWS SDK for Go to {{% alias sdk-go %}}
-may require you to upgrade your application by one or more Go versions.
+might require you to upgrade your application by one or more Go versions.
 The latest version of Go can be downloaded on the [Downloads](https://golang.org/dl/) page.
 See the [Release History](https://golang.org/doc/devel/release.html) for more information about each Go version release, and relevant information required for upgrading.